tostonar/Atl-web-082619-Mod2-TIPS/README.md

 ### The Problem Statement

-We want to write a function that takes n as an argument and prints the nth Fibonacci number in the sequence.
+We want to write a function that takes `n` as an argument and prints the nth Fibonacci number in the sequence.
 Think of n being the step in the sequence.

+### External Resources To Use
+During a technical interview, interviewers usually don't allow you to use many resources.
+For this exercise **you may only use [Ruby's Documentation](https://ruby-doc.org/core-2.6.1/)**

 ### Example